davazp/lector/doc/tutorial.md

 attach extra functionality to them, making them a bit more implicit.

-There is still some limitation in this approach:
+There is still some limitation in this approach

 ```javascript
 const greet = name => {